jeremynoesen/CourierNew/README.md

 For the message configuration, you can use color codes.
 You can also use the placeholder `$PLAYER$` in messages that have it by default to replace it with player name(s).
 The messages and their names should explain what they are used for.

 The third configuration file is actually used to store outgoing mail.
 Don't modify this file unless you know exactly what you are doing!

+### Permissions
+- `couriernew.letter` - Allows players to write/edit letters
+- `couriernew.post.one` - Allows players to send letters to one player at a time
+- `couriernew.post.multiple` - Allows players to send letters to multiple players at a time
+- `couriernew.post.allonline` - Allows players to send letters to all online players
+- `couriernew.post.all` - Allows players to send letters to all players who ever joined the server
+- `couriernew.help` - Allows players to use the help command
+- `couriernew.shred` - Allows players to shred a letter
+- `couriernew.shredall` - Allows players to shred all in their inventory
+- `couriernew.unread` - Allows players to retrieve unread mail
+- `couriernew.reload` - Allows for reloading of configs

 ## Demonstration